-- · Access and evaluate information from credible sources. - · Collaborate respectfully with others. - Communicate effectively through the clear and accurate use of language. - Demonstrate an understanding of the broad diversity of the human experience. - · Process numeric, symbolic, and graphic information.

-- Read, analyze, and synthesize written material. - Select and apply appropriate problem-solving techniques. - Use current technology efficiently and responsibly.
+- · Access and evaluate information from credible sources. - Collaborate respectfully with others. - Communicate effectively through the clear and accurate use of language. - Demonstrate an understanding of the broad diversity of the human experience and the individual's connection to society. - Process numeric, symbolic, and graphic information. - Comprehend, analyze and synthesize written, visual and aural material. - Select and apply appropriate problem-solving techniques. - Use current technology efficiently and responsibly.